we-make-websites/wmw-coding-guidelines/css/README.md

 ### Variable naming

 #### Canvas 3.0.0 and newer
+* Use the `design` command
-* Use kebab-case for CSS and SASS variables
+* Use kebab-case for CSS and SCSS variables
 * Global CSS variables should be set in the `:root {}` declaration
-* Global SASS variables should be set in a SCSS file in the _styles/config/_ folder
+* Global SCSS variables should be set in a SCSS file in the _styles/config/_ folder
-* Local CSS and SASS variables are only available in the declaration they are defined in
+* Local CSS and SCSS variables are only available in the declaration they are defined in
-* Prefer CSS variables, only use SASS variables where SASS functions would break with CSS variables
+* Prefer CSS variables, only use SCSS variables where SCSS functions would break with CSS variables

 #### Canvas 2.3.0 or older